Horizon Europe

 The status of ‘Partner Country’ implies that Swiss institutions are not eligible for Erasmus+ mobility projects and that funded participation in cooperation projects is restricted to certain actions only and subject to specific conditions.
 However, under the new programme generation, institutions in associated ‘Programme Countries’ can use up to 20% of their awarded funds for outgoing mobility [valid for higher education and accredited vocational education and training (VET) mobility projects] to any Partner Country, including Switzerland.

 Negotiations on Switzerland’s association to the previous generation of Erasmus+ (2014-2020) were suspended following the adoption of the federal popular initiative against mass immigration in February 2014.
-In order to guarantee the continuation of Swiss participation in European mobility activities at all educational levels, a transitional solution financed by the Swiss government, the Swiss programme for Erasmus+, was set in place.
+In order to guarantee the continuation of Swiss participation in European mobility activities at all educational levels, a transitional solution financed by the Swiss government, the Swiss programme for Erasmus+, was set up.
 The Swiss solution supports mobility between Switzerland and Erasmus+ Programme Countries in both directions (outgoing and incoming).
-Continued funding for the Swiss solution for the period 2021-2024 was approved in December 2020.

 Movetia is Switzerland’s national agency for exchange and mobility and responsible for the implementation of the Swiss programme for Erasmus+.
 The agency publishes calls for proposals and provides information on application procedures and specific participation conditions.